 Plaintiff Mortier, as the member representative of the LLC members, filed suit.
 He asserted claims for breach of contract, breach of the good duty of good faith and fair dealing, and unjust enrichment, alleging that LivaNova’s decision to shut down the development of the Caisson product was a breach of the UPA.
 Plaintiff originally sought payment of the regulatory milestone payments, certain unpaid employee retention bonus payments, and the royalty for commercialization.
 Plaintiff ultimately dropped the employee retention bonus claims of roughly $10 million, leaving roughly $40 million in damages at issue.

 In May 2022, the United States District Court for the District of Minnesota granted LivaNova's motion for summary judgment.
 The court ruled that the parties’ contract unambiguously allowed LivaNova to exercise its business judgment in deciding whether to continue funding the Caisson device, accepting fully the arguments we advanced.
-The case is currently on appeal before the eighth circuit court of appeals.
+In June 2023, the United States Court of Appeals for the Eighth Circuit unanimously affirmed the ruling in LivaNova's favor.